Sky1337x/Gym-Management-System/README.md

 # Gym-Management-System
- This is a DBMS project for Gym management system.
+ This is a DBMS project for Gym management system